 Our goal is for the synagogue to be accessible and comfortable to people who have varying degrees of familiarity with traditional prayer.
 Services are conducted mostly in Hebrew, with occasional readings in English.
 Transliterations (Hebrew words in English letters) are available in all services for people who are less comfortable reading Hebrew.
 PSJC's Rabbinic Intern leads a break-out Learners’ Minyan at least once a month during part of the regular services, for those interested in understanding more about the Shabbat morning service - check the Events page for the schedule.
 Services also are provided geared to the ages and stages of children and youth of various ages.
 To learn more about how we celebrate Shabbat at PSJC, including Children and Youth services and our all-sung joyous monthly Lev Tahor Friday night service, please go to the Shabbat at PSJC page.

-Our services are highly participatory and we encourage everyone to join in and even to lead the prayer services, chant Torah (leyn) and Haftorah, as well as to give divrei Torah (sermons/discussions).
-Classes and one-on-one support are provided to help develop new prayer leaders, leyners (Torah readers) and Haftorah chanters.
+Our services are highly participatory and we encourage everyone to join in and even lead the prayer services, chant Torah (leyn) and Haftorah, as well as to give divrei Torah (sermons/discussions).
+Classes and one-on-one support are provided to help develop new prayer leaders, leyners (Torah readers), and Haftorah chanters.
 High Holy Day (Rosh Hashanah and Yom Kippur) prayers are led by Cantor Judy Ribnick as well as by members of the congregation.

-We pray from Siddur Sim Shalom, which draws its text from the Bible, Talmud, and other classical sources, as well as modern interpretations, prayers and poetry composed over the last 2000 years.
-Although the siddur uses traditional male references for God, as an egalitarian congregation our practice is to substitute gender neutral terms (e.g. “ruler” for “king,” “Adonai” for “Lord”).
+We pray from Siddur Sim Shalom, which draws its text from the Bible, Talmud, and other classical sources, as well as modern interpretations, prayers, and poetry composed over the last 2000 years.
+Although the siddur uses traditional male references for God, as an egalitarian congregation our practice is to substitute gender-neutral terms (e.g. “ruler” for “king,” “Adonai” for “Lord”).